 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution 4.0 International license.
 Used with permission: Wikipedia

 Pima is a town in Graham County, Arizona, United States.
-As of the 2010 census, the population of the town was 2,387, up from 1,989 at the 2000 census.
+As of the 2010 census, the population of the town was 2,387, up from 1,989 in 2000.
 The estimated population in 2018 was 2,512.
 Pima is part of the Safford Micropolitan Statistical Area.
 Pima was settled by Mormon settlers in 1879.